humio/humio-operator/README.md

 Note that for running zookeeper and kafka locally, we currently rely on the [cp-helm-charts](https://github.com/humio/cp-helm-charts) and that that repository is cloned into a directory `~/git/humio-cp-helm-charts`.

+Prerequisites:

+- The environment variable `HUMIO_E2E_LICENSE` must be populated with a valid Humio license.

 To run a E2E tests locally using `kind`, execute:

 ```bash